The 15 Best British Shows On Netflix Right Now

 Even if you lost the accents, you can almost always tell when a show is British: the pacing is slower and more deliberate, the seasons are “series” with fewer episodes, and the humor is as dry as old bread.
 British shows spark innumerable remakes here in America, while the UK seems to only want our reality television.
 They work well as binge-able Netflix series as long as you’re willing to focus a little bit more than usual.
 Sure, you might need to pay a little more attention to them, but just look at how many series you can get through in one sitting!
 Thankfully, the streaming service has a wide variety to choose from, from crime thrillers to absurd comedy.
 So sit back with a pint and enjoy the 15 best British shows on Netflix right now.

-Related: The 11 Best Sci-Fi Shows On Netflix Right Now
+Related: The 15 Funniest Shows On Netflix Right Now

 The Detectorists (2 series)